abraunegg/onedrive/docs/application-config-options.md

 > [!IMPORTANT]
 > This configuration option can only be used with `--download-only`.
 It cannot be used with any other application option.

+> [!NOTE]
+> In `--monitor` mode, when `monitor_fullscan_frequency` is greater than `0`, local deletion cleanup for `--download-only --cleanup-local-files` is performed on the configured full-scan cadence.
+Between those authoritative cleanup passes, remote creates and updates are still processed, but online deletions can remain locally until the next full-scan cycle.

 ### connect_timeout
 _**Description:**_ This configuration setting manages the TCP connection timeout duration in seconds for HTTPS connections to Microsoft OneDrive when using the curl library (CURLOPT_CONNECTTIMEOUT).